Was Westport, Connecticut Really The Inspiration For 'The Great Gatsby?'

 For hardcore F. Scott Fitzgerald fans, there was never any doubt that The Great Gatsby was set on the North Shore of Long Island.
 Even before seeing either of the movies inspired by the book, the town of West Egg was assumed to be in the Hamptons.
 But now, a new documentary, Gatsby In Connecticut; The Untold story is turning everything you think you know upside down.

-Initially, Charles Scribner III, the great-great-grandson of the man who originally published The Great Gatsby said there was no way that West Egg was not based on Long Island, but after hearing the evidence from filmmaker Robert Steven Williams and author Richard Webb, Jr. (who wrote a companion book to go along with the documentary) Scribner says that they may be onto something believing that West Egg might have actually been Westport, CT, says Town & Country.
+Initially, Charles Scribner III, the great-great-grandson of the man who originally published The Great Gatsby, said there was no way that West Egg was not based on Long Island, but after hearing the evidence from filmmaker Robert Steven Williams and author Richard Webb Jr. (who wrote a companion book to go along with the documentary), Scribner says that they may be onto something believing that West Egg might have actually been Westport, CT, says Town & Country.

 The impulse for the documentary started with a 1996 article in The New Yorker by Barbara Probst Solomon which posed a question about Fitzgerald’s inspiration for West Egg.

-“Was ‘Gatsby’ entirely inspired by Long Island, as critics and scholars have always thought, or was it a blend of Fitzgerald’s first beachy summer in Westport and his time in Great Neck?
+“Was ‘Gatsby’ entirely inspired by Long Island, as critics and scholars have always thought, or was it a blend of Fitzgerald’s first beachy summer in Westport and his time in Great Neck?”

-Sam Waterson, Who Played Nick Carroway in the 1974 Movie, The Great Gatsby Reads The Last Page Of The Book

 This is the Fitzgerald/gatsby-writing house in Westport pic.twitter.com/ao9cFDJRCW